lwjohnst86/analyzing-cohorts-course/slides/chapter_4_video_2.md

 `@part1`

 Why?
-Humans are visual
+Humans are visual, graphs are visual

-- Easier to interpret
+- Easier to interpret {{1}}
+- More information per space {{1}}

+When? {{2}}

+- Units are mostly same {{2}}
+- Emphasize patterns {{2}}
+- Items are compared {{2}}
+- Lots of data to show {{2}}

 `@script`

-STROBE, depends on statistical analysis, when and why not.

-- Table or figure?
-When to use either
-    - Above all, try to use a figure.
-They tend to show results the best, quickest, and are more intuitive/understandable then tables.
-    - But not all results work in a figure.
+When deciding on how you will present your results, you should first think of how to put your data as a graph.
+Graphs are an incredibly powerful way of communicating scientific findings.
+Because we as humans heavily rely on our visual system, using graphs leverages this system.
+Graphs are easier to interpret than tables and allow for more information per space of paper or screen.

+Graphs are especially useful when units of measure are the same or similar, when you want to focus on patterns or need to compare items, and particularly when there is a lot of data to show.

 ---
 ## Comparison of presentation: Figure vs table